 History of the Bramble

-When Dick Bradsell created the drink in 1984, he experimented with a new blackberry liqueur the bar just received, named crème de Mûre.
+When Bradsell created the drink in 1984, he experimented with a new blackberry liqueur the bar had received shortly before named Crème de Mûre.
 The result was nothing short of extraordinary.
-With only a few ingredients, he produced something that was similar to a blend of a traditional Gin Sour and a Singapore Sling.
-It was a perfect balance between sweet, sour, and fruity flavors.

 Variations of the classic Bramble recipe

-But if you feel like a little more luxury, you can take this fizz next level.
+While, if you feel like a little more luxury, you can take this fizz to the next level.
 By using Champagne instead of soda water, you'll get a Royal Bramble.
-Usually, I don't like Champagne in cocktails.
-But in this case, I think it is a beautiful way to incorporate it.

 - 2 oz Dry Gin

 - Add your Gin, fresh lemon juice, and sugar syrup into a shaker with ice.2 oz Dry Gin, 1 oz Fresh Lemon Juice, 0.5 oz Sugar Syrup

 - Shake until the drink is well-chilled and strain it into an Old Fashioned glass over crushed ice.